SalesforceFoundation/visualforce-bootstrap/README.md

 =================

 ## Support for Visualforce
 This flavor of Bootstrap has been modified to play nice (or at least nicer) with Visualforce by including a higher level of specificity to the CSS.
+If you have any questions or issues, post them in the issues or do a pull request if you add/fix/change anything that might be useful for others.

+Currently, only `css/bootstrap.css` has undergone modifications.

 ## Getting Started